bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 tcp        0      0 127.0.0.1:46046         192.168.1.10:389        ESTABLISHED -
 tcp        0      0 127.0.0.1:34389         216.58.194.78:443       ESTABLISHED -
 ```
-We can see that this machine is communicating to port 389 on the ip 192.168.1.10 which is a AD Domain controller in my test environment.
+We can see that this machine is communicating to port 389 on the ip 192.168.1.10 which is an AD Domain controller in my test environment.

 ### find connections on port 389: Windows
 ```